Complete Roth Conversion Strategy Guide

 IRMAA — the hidden cliff

 Medicare Part B + D premiums surcharge above income thresholds.
-2026 single thresholds approximately:
+Two-year lookback: 2026 premiums are based on your 2024 MAGI.
+2026 tiers (single filer; MFJ thresholds are 2×):2

 5-year rule

-Each Roth conversion has its own 5-year clock before the converted amount can be withdrawn penalty-free (if you're under 59½).
-Separate from the 5-year rule on Roth IRA contributions.
-For retirees 59½+ already, doesn't apply to withdrawals of converted funds.
+Each Roth conversion has its own 5-year clock before the converted amount can be withdrawn penalty-free (if you're under 59½).4 Separate from the 5-year rule on Roth IRA contributions (which applies to earnings).
+For retirees 59½+ already, the 5-year conversion clock doesn't apply to withdrawals of converted funds — only the first-contribution 5-year clock applies to earnings.
 Still affects inherited Roth dynamics.

 Pro-rata rule

-If you have multiple traditional IRAs including ones with after-tax basis (backdoor Roth contributions, non-deductible contributions), the pro-rata rule treats all IRAs as a single pool for conversion purposes.
-You can't cherry-pick "just the after-tax portion" to convert.
+If you have multiple traditional IRAs including ones with after-tax basis (backdoor Roth contributions, non-deductible contributions), the pro-rata rule treats all IRAs as a single pool for conversion purposes.5 You can't cherry-pick "just the after-tax portion" to convert.
 Track basis on Form 8606 annually.
-For those with meaningful basis: consider IRA-to-401(k) rollover to isolate the pre-tax portion, then convert the after-tax cleanly.
+For those with meaningful basis: consider rolling pre-tax IRA balance into a 401(k) (which accepts incoming rollovers) to isolate the after-tax remainder in IRA, then convert cleanly.
+SEP and SIMPLE IRAs count toward the pro-rata pool; inherited IRAs do NOT.

 Common mistakes